 Follow the same sewing instruction as the Fitted-Width tutorial, instead of sewing both side seams and tuck it in between the layers, you just have to do it the one side.

-Add elastic cord, bookmark and lace fastener in between the layer.
+Add an elastic cord, bookmark, and lace fastener in between the layers.

 Sew around and leave an opening at the chamfered flap.